 India’s Digital Landscape

 Emerging as one of the most rapidly developing economies worldwide, India offers tremendous opportunities for the growth of businesses.
 This rings true, especially for digital marketing.
-Currently, there are of 35% of the Indian population that has access to the internet.
-This figure may seem low, but considering that India’s population exceeds a billion, this means that there are about 462 million internet users in the country.
-In addition, the internet penetration rate is expected to reach above 55% by the end of 2025 due to the fast development of telecommunications infrastructure.
-According to the Mary Meeker Annual Internet trends report for 2017, the country’s rate of internet use is quickly growing indicating that the Golden Age of digital marketing is yet to come in India.
+Currently, 50% of the Indian population has access to the internet.
+This figure may seem low, but considering that India’s population exceeds a billion, this means that there are about 687.6 million internet users in the country.
+In addition, the internet penetration rate is expected to reach above 50% by the end of 2021 due to the fast development of telecommunications infrastructure.

 Adapting to digital marketing has always been a point of skepticism for Indian marketers.
 This is mainly due to the inadequate reach of digital channels to prospective audiences.
 However, marketers are beginning to open up to the idea of digital marketing with the internet becoming an indispensable part of people’s lives.
-As a matter of fact, the average budget allocated to digital marketing grew to 21% in 2017 from 19% in 2016.
+As a matter of fact, the country’s digital advertising market is likely to grow by about 14% annually.
 This is anticipated to have a massive surge in succeeding years.

-Furthermore, there are over 310 million active social media users in India.
-The biggest social network in the country is Facebook with around 300 million users in 2018.
-Instagram follows this with about 75 million users.
-LinkedIn has 54 million users, Snapchat has 11.15 million users and Twitter has 7.65 million active users.
+Furthermore, there are over 400 million active social media users in India.
+The biggest social network in the country is YouTube with around 82% of the 400 million users as of February 2020.
+Facebook follows this with about 260 million users.
+Instagram has 80 million users, LinkedIn has 62 million users, Snapchat has 22.95 million users and Twitter has 11.45 million active users.